-Abdal Hakim Murad returns to Andalusia with his Alborán ensemble to join Ali Keeler and Abdallateef Whiteman in Órgiva for their latest recording session.
+Abdal Hakim Murad returns to Andalusia with his Alborán ensemble to join Ali Keeler and Abdallateef Whiteman in Argiva for their latest recording session.

 by Bob Shingleton

-“If the featured album was pitched as the world premiere recording of a newly discovered 16th century Celtic a capella setting of the liturgy uncovered in a remote Calvinist church on the Isle of Lewis it would, doubtless, attract attention.
-But as Rawdat al-Shuhuda’ is a contemporary setting of excerpts from the 14th century Islamic dhikr – litany – by Husayn Vayiz Kashifi of Herat in Afghanistan sung in English, Arabic and Farsi to Celtic tunes in Irish, Manx and Scottish modes, it has been consigned to the lost baggage area where it is waiting to be reclaimed.
+“If the featured album was pitched as the world premiere recording of a newly discovered 16th century Celtic a cappella setting of the liturgy uncovered in a remote Calvinist church on the Isle of Lewis it would, doubtless, attract attention.
+But as Rawdat al-Shuhuda‘ is a contemporary setting of excerpts from the 14th Islamic century Dhikr – litany – by Husayn Vayiz Kashifi of Herat in Afghanistan in English, Arabic and Farsi to Celtic tunes in Irish, Manx and Scottish modes, it has been consigned to the lost baggage area where it is waiting to be reclaimed.

 “let’s put on record that Timothy Winter considers the views of Muslim extremists as religiously illegitimate, inauthentic and contrary to the classical canons of Islamic law and theology.”